IMAGINARY/whenzel/README.md

 - @easter
 - @chineseNewYear
 - @roshHashanah
-- @hanukkah
+- @hanukkahStart
-- @arabicNewYear
+- @hanukkahEnd

 **NOTE**: Although these symbolic names can be used in ranges, they're resolved against the date being checked: so ranges that wrap around from one year to the next will be considered empty.
+When checking hannukkah use `@hannukahStart / @hannukahEnd` instead of a delta for this very reason.